Gotthard railway

-The railway comprises an international main line through Switzerland from Basel (French Bâle) or Zürich to Immensee to Chiasso, together with branches, from Immensee to Lucerne and Rotkreuz, from Arth-Goldau to Zug, and from Bellinzona to Chiasso, via Locarno and Luino.
-The main line, second highest standard railway in Switzerland, penetrates the Alps by means of the Gotthard Tunnel at 1151 m above sea level.
+The railway comprises an international main line through Switzerland from Basel or Zürich to Immensee to Chiasso, together with branches, from Immensee to Lucerne and Rotkreuz, from Arth-Goldau to Zug or Pfäffikon SZ, and from Bellinzona to Chiasso via Locarno and Luino.
+At Chiasso, the line connects to the Milan–Chiasso railway, which runs across the Swiss–Italian border.
+The main line, the second-highest standard railway in Switzerland, penetrates the Alps using the Gotthard Tunnel at 1151 m above sea level.
 The line then descends as far as Bellinzona, at 241 m above sea level, before climbing again to the pass of Monte Ceneri, on the way to Lugano and Chiasso.
 The extreme differences in altitude necessitate the use of long ramped approaches on each side, together with seven spirals.